INFO PAGE

 All-Electric Buildings in San Francisco

-San Francisco now requires most new buildings to use electric systems instead of natural gas.
+San Francisco now requires new buildings to use electric systems instead of natural gas.

 Starting July 1, 2026, some major renovation projects must also be fully electric.
-These rules help cut greenhouse gas emissions, improve air quality, and support a healthier city.
+These rules help improve safety and air quality, support a healthier City and cut greenhouse gas emissions.

 Check if your project needs to go all-electric